jansabat/EasyAdminBundle/Resources/doc/book/5-actions-configuration.md

   * `label`, is the text displayed in the button or link associated with the action.
 If not defined, the action label is the *humanized* version of its `name` option.
+  * `title`, is the action button title (e.g. when button icon without text label is set).
   * `css_class`, is the CSS class or classes applied to the link or button used to render the action.
   * `icon`, is the name of the FontAwesome icon displayed next to the link or